Tomperez98/pyrgo/README.md

-  build  Build project with `build`. check  Check code with `mypy`, `ruff` and `vulture`. clean  Clean project repository. fmt    Format code with `ruff`. lock   Lock project dependencies with `piptools`. new    Create a project.
+  build  Build project with `build`. check  Check code with `mypy`, `ruff` and `vulture`. clean  Clean project repository. doc    Build a package's documentation with `pdoc`. fix    Automatically fix lint warnings reported by `ruff`. fmt    Format code with `ruff`. lock   Lock project dependencies with `piptools`. new    Create a project.